easystats/bayestestR/paper/paper.md

 [**`bayesfactor_savagedickey()`**](https://easystats.github.io/bayestestR/reference/bayesfactor_savagedickey.html)
-computes the ratio between the density of a single value (typically the null) in two distributions, typically the posterior vs. the prior distributions.
-This method is used to examine if the hypothesis value is less or more likely given the observed data, and is an approximation of a Bayes factor comparing the model against a model in which the parameter of choice is restricted to the point null.
+computes the ratio between the density of a single value (typically the null) in two distributions.
+When these distributions are the prior and the posterior distributions, this ratio can be used to examine the degree by which the mass of the posterior distribution has shifted further away from or closer to the null value (relative to the prior distribution), thus indicating if the null value has become less or more likely given the observed data.
+The Savage-Dickey density ratio is also an approximation of a Bayes factor comparing the marginal likelihoods of the model against a model in which the tested parameter has been restricted to the point null [@wagenmakers2010bayesian].

 ``` r
 prior <- rnorm(1000, mean = 0, sd = 1)